Snifexx/snifex-api/README.md

 # TODO

 - ***IMPORTANT!*** Add Doxygen banners and documentation
+- ***IMPORTANT!*** Add alignment in powers of two to capacities
 - Count substring occurrences
 - Debug API to replace malloc, realloc, etc... with macro hooks to check that all allocations are deallocated
 - Find first occurence of substring
 - Find last occurence of substring
 - Replace all occurrences of substring